ReflectsLight/al-quran.reflectslight.io/README.md

 works out of the box.
 The URL for an audio file is resolved by joining `audio.base_url` and `/<surahid>/<ayahid>.mp3`.
-The `audio.base_url` option makes it relatively easy to change the recitation author at build time, before deploying the website.
+The `audio.base_url` option makes it relatively easy to change the reciter at build time, before deploying the website.

 The https://al-quran.reflectslight.io web server provides the following recitations: